CSE512-14W/a3-c1-bragg/README.md

 Jonathan:
 - Wrote preprocessing code.
-- Coded the coloring of the graphs to improve lookup time and comprehension.
+- Coded the coloring of the graphs (with legends) to improve lookup time and comprehension.
-- Created the legend.
 - Contributed to writeup.

 Our preprocessing code reads the original dataset and puts the results into convenient formats.
 We preprocessed the data into aggregate counts for each district-group pair so that we could efficiently aggregate those pairs further on demand (including only relevant data fields).
 This preprocessing drastically reduced query time and reduced the dataset size from over 200 megabytes to under 1 megabyte.